AB-1988

 Plain Language

-Beginning January 1, 2028, operators must submit annual reports to the Office of Suicide Prevention covering the prior calendar year's crisis-related data: the existence of the graduated response system, all credible crisis expressions detected, and the duration and conditions of all crisis interruption pauses.
-Because the report covers the preceding calendar year, operators need to begin collecting and retaining the underlying data from January 1, 2027 — the law's primary effective date — not from the first reporting date.
-The Office of Suicide Prevention receives these reports but is not granted enforcement authority under this bill.
+Beginning January 1, 2028, operators must submit an annual report to the Office of Suicide Prevention covering the prior calendar year's data on: the existence of a graduated response system, all credible crisis expressions detected, and the duration and conditions of all crisis interruption pauses initiated.
+Because the report covers the preceding calendar year, operators must begin collecting and retaining this data from January 1, 2027 — not from the first reporting date.
+The Office of Suicide Prevention is the designated recipient but is not granted enforcement authority under this bill.

 Statutory Text